Tips for the Beginner Food Photographer: Part II (Composition)

 Visualize your composition before you take the photo

 Before you snap your camera, think about what dish you are photographing, the best angle to photograph it from, and which elements you want to be the focus of your photo.
-Visualize all of this first and then set your camera up.
+Visualize all of this first.
+Then, and only then, set your camera gear up.
 If you just start shooting without thinking about the arrangement and layout of food and props, you'll likely end up with a photo that confuses your viewers or simply falls flat.

 The Rule of Thirds is one of the most fundamental rules in all types of photography.
 It states that when you compose a photo, you should visualize it being divided in thirds, both vertically and horizontally (i.e., like a tic-tac-toe grid), and place your focal point along one of those lines or ideally, along one of the intersection points.
 Human eyes are naturally drawn to these focal points, so placing your food along this grid will help your viewers better understand and relate to your food.